vpec/helloworld-pipeline/README.md

-# helloworld-pipeline: Automated CI/CD pipeline ending in Kubernetes deployment
+# helloworld-pipeline: Automated CI/CD pipeline and Kubernetes deployment

 The purpose of this repository is to create a **continuous integration and continuous deployment pipeline** for a helloworld application, ending with a **Kubernetes deployment**.

-Technologies used in this project are: Spring Boot, Terraform, Jenkins, AWS EC2, AWS Lambda, Docker, Docker Compose, Kubernetes, Minikube, ElasticSearch, FluentD, Kibana.
+The technologies used in this project are: Spring Boot, Terraform, Jenkins, AWS EC2, AWS Lambda, Docker, Docker Compose, Kubernetes, Minikube, ElasticSearch, FluentD, Kibana.

 The main elements are located in the following folders:
 - helloworld-rest: spring boot application with an endpoint ("/") that returns the string "Hello World!".